flick-web/dispatch/README.md

 ## Known Issues/Disclaimer

-User management and authentication is very simplistic and untested.
-This shouldn't be used in any sort of production environment, and shouldn't be considered secure.
-Additionally, access control headers allow a hardcoded value of `*` for the origin, and only specific content types.
+Access control headers allow a hardcoded value of `*` for the origin, and only specific content types.

 Dispatch was created for a specific purpose, so there are many parts of the library that are too inflexible for many use cases.